 rladmin upgrade db <database_name | database_ID>

-During the database upgrade process, the database will be restarted.
+During the database upgrade process, the database is restarted.
 As a result:

 - For databases that have replication enabled, a failover occurs prior to restarting the database to make sure that there is no downtime.

 - For databases that have neither replication nor persistence enabled, the database loses all its data after it is restarted.